TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - we still have problem with reconnection even after re-initializing the net lib
 	- even on linux

+- do something about going through walls with bilmer and elon hrl

 - check if export/import of rulesets works correctly

 - when post-solving referential, one could see if a similar-enough effect has happened in the predicted post solve.